 Parameter Description driveChannel The identifier number of the drive channel that you want to locate .
-Valid values for the identifier number for the drive channel are 1, 2, 3, 4, 5, 6, 7, or 8.
+Valid values for the identifier number for the drive channel are 1 , 2 , 3 , 4 , 5 , 6 , 7 , or 8 .
 Enclose the drive channel identifier number in square brackets ([]). controller The identifier letter of the controller that you want to test.
-Valid controller identifier values are a or b , where a is the controller in slot A , and b is the controller in slot B .
-Enclose the controller identifier in square brackets ([]).
+Valid controller identifier values are a or b, where a is the controller in slot A, and b is the controller in slot B. Enclose the controller identifier in square brackets ([]).

 Parameter Description testDevices The identifiers of the devices (controllers, environmental services module [ESMs], or drives) that you want to test.
 You can specify all or enter the specific identifiers for the devices that you want to diagnose.
 The controller identifiers are a or b, where a is the RAID controller module in slot A, and b is the RAID controller module in slot B. The esms identifiers are tray ID and left or right, where tray ID is a value from 0 through 99, and left or right are determined when viewing the drive tray from the rear.
 The drive identifiers include a tray identifier, a drawer identifier when the tray has drawers, and a slot identifier.
 For high-capacity drive trays, specify the tray ID value, the drawer ID value, and the slot ID value for the drive.
-For low-capacity drive trays, specify the tray ID values are 1 to 5.
+For low-capacity drive trays, specify the tray ID value and the slot ID value for the drive.
+Tray ID values are 0 to 99.
+Drawer ID values are 1 to 5.
 All slot ID maximums are 24.
 Slot ID values either begin at 0 or 1, depending on the tray model.
 Drive trays compatible with DE2000H / DE4000H / DE4000F / DE6000H / DE6000F controllers have slot ID numbers starting at 0.
-Enclose the tray ID value, the drawer ID value, and the slot ID value, the drawer ID value in square brackets ([]). dataPattern The method of repeatability that you want to test. patternNumber The hexadecimal data pattern that you want to use to run the test.
+Enclose the tray ID value, the drawer ID value, and the slot ID value in square brackets ([]). dataPattern The method of repeatability that you want to test. patternNumber The hexadecimal data pattern that you want to use to run the test.
 This number can be any hexadecimal number between 0000 to FFFF.
 You must place 0x in front to indicate a hexadecimal number. maxErrorCount The number of errors that you want to accept before terminating the test. testIterations The number of times that you want to repeat the test. timeout The length of time in minutes that you want to run the test.